Lectionary Bible Studies and Sermons

 v12.
 Israel's unbelief brought blessing to the Gentiles.
 Israel's belief will bring even greater blessings to all mankind.

 v13-14.
 Paul now addresses the Gentile members of the Roman church.
-It may seem to them that he has abandoned his fellow countrymen, but in reality, Paul believes that his Gentile mission will provoke many Jews to accept Jesus.
+It may seem to them that Paul has abandoned his fellow countrymen, but in reality, he believes that his Gentile mission will provoke many Jews to accept Jesus.

 v15.
 Israel's rejection of Jesus the messiah goes hand-in-hand with God's rejection of Israel, yet, Israel's rejection of Jesus, culminating in his death, achieves the reconciliation of the world to God.
 Israel's final acceptance of Jesus will complete that reconciliation, serving as the culmination of all things in the realization of the kingdom of heaven.

 v19-21.
-It is true that God has rejected unbelieving Israel, and that Gentile believers now stand in Israel's place, but this is not of works, but by grace through faith.
-So, there is no ground for pride (arrogance, haughtiness).
+It is true that God has rejected unbelieving Israel, and that Gentile believers now stand in Israel's place, but this is not of works, but faith.
+So, there is no ground for haughtiness.
 If God didn't spare Israel's unbelief, neither will he spare Gentile unbelief.
 Be warned.

 v22.
 God cannot be taken for granted; He is both hard and merciful.
 At the present moment the Gentiles have sought his mercy and have received it.
 If they reject that mercy, as Israel has, they too will be "cut off".

 v23.
-God's grace, his generous kindness and love, is available to all who seek it.
-God is willing and able to extend his mercy to Israel again.
+God's grace, his generous kindness and love, is available to all who seek it, especially to Israel.

 v24.
 If God is able to gather Gentiles into the kingdom, then he is well able to regather Israel into the kingdom.